microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

 RuleId                              Outcome    Message
 ------                              -------    -------
-storageAccounts.UseHttps            Failed     Storage accounts should only allow secure traffic
+storageAccounts.UseHttps            Fail       Storage accounts should only allow secure traffic
 ```

-In our case `storageAccounts.UseHttps` returns a `Failed` status because our storage account has `supportsHttpsTrafficOnly` = `false`, which is exactly what should happen.
+In our case `storageAccounts.UseHttps` returns a `Fail` outcome because our storage account has `supportsHttpsTrafficOnly` = `false`, which is exactly what should happen.

 ## Define helper functions